local-motion/product/functionality/users_and_access/identity_and_access_management.md

 When the user accesses the system without a session the system will check whether the user's password is stored on the device.
 If so, the user is logged in automatically.
 The log in/log out status is displayed in the menu bar.
 When the user does not have a password stored on his device or the password is incorrect the user will receive an unauthenticated session and will continue as an anonymous user.
+What will happen if this person is not anonymous, but just did not log in yet?

 For anonymous users a log in button will be displayed in the menu bar.
 Clicking this button takes the user to a login dialog.
 The user has three attempts to specify the correct password.
 When successful the user